Federal officials relax guidance on nursing home visits, citing vaccines and slowing infections

 For those reasons, the guidance says, a fully vaccinated nursing home resident “can choose to have close contact (including touch) with their visitor while wearing a well-fitting face mask and performing hand-hygiene before and after.”

-Those visitors, the guidance says, should maintain a safe distance from a nursing home’s other residents and its staff.
+Those visitors, the guidance says, should maintain a safe distance from a nursing home’s other residents and staff.

 The recommendations say “compassionate care visits,” including when a resident is nearing death, should be allowed at all times.
 They should be permitted even when a resident is unvaccinated, the facility has a covid-19 outbreak, or a community has high infection rates.

 Wednesday’s guidance mark the fourth time CMS, the agency within the Department of Health and Human Services that oversees Medicare and Medicaid, has issued pandemic recommendations for nursing homes.
 The facilities have been intense breeding grounds for covid-19 among staff and residents, who live in close quarters.
-In late November, the pandemic crossed a milestone, having killed 100,000 workers and resident in U.S. long-term care facilities, according to an analysis by the Kaiser Family Foundation, a health-policy research group.
+In late November, the pandemic crossed a milestone, having killed 100,000 workers and residents in U.S. long-term care facilities, according to an analysis by the Kaiser Family Foundation, a health-policy research group.

 The first CMS nursing home guidance, almost a year ago to the day, restricted all visitors and non-essential health workers, except for compassionate care visits, which were to be held in a single, designated room.
 A May update urged caution in reopening nursing facilities, saying they should relax restrictions more slowly than the communities around them, with visits allowed only if a facility had no new cases of covid-19 for four weeks.